olha-yatskivska/olha-yatskivska.github.io/boundary-value-analysis.md

 # Boundary Value Analysis (BVA)

 BVA is used to test the proper handling of values that exist on the boundaries of ordered equivalence partitions.
-It is an extension of Equivalence Partitioning and depends on correct partitioning as a prerequisite.
+It is an extension of Equivalence Partitioning and depends on correct partitioning as a precondition.

 ## Important considerations about boundary values:
 * Identify all the equivalence partitions - the effectiveness of the boundary value tests depends on the correctness of the equivalence partitioning.